KRS-dev/Reproducing-PSMNet/README.md

 obtained results, however, are not far off.
 Furthermore, it is expected that increasing the batch size to 8 would still not bridge the error gap.
 There could be several reasons for these discrepancies, that also require the need for the corrections mentioned before.
-Some of these could be, updated libraries that have some modifications.
+One of these could be, updated libraries that have some modifications.
+Furthermore, the pretrained models are trained using different batch sizes that we used for testing. this can also introduce some errors as mentioned before.
 Another reason could also be that the provided pretrained models are different than the ones the author used to produce the results in the paper.
 Due to the limited resources we also did not train the models ourselves.
 This could